 Retaining customers and keeping them loyal should be a priority for any business.
 Harvard Business Review has reported that it is anywhere from five to twenty-five times more expensive to acquire a new customer than retaining an existing one.

-Here are some key reasons why loyal customers abandon ship, and what you can do to correct the issue.
+Let’s dissect the issue further by exploring 4 key reasons why loyal customers abandon ship, and what you can do to correct the issue.

-Customer loyalty is likely to drop when…
+Customer loyalty will likely fall when…

 1. You fail to collect customer feedback and data